WhySoShy/Data-Collector/README.md

 *Remember to check if your API can handle a JSON Array.*

 ### RAM Available for use.
- > Below i have made a table that displays the memory usage of every 'feature', these are only for guidance.
+ > Below i have made a table that displays the memory usage of every 'feature', these are only for guidance so they may be incorrect.

 | Allocation for       | Amount |
 | :------------------- | :----: |